Can you suggest a great item from a museum, gallery or private collection to add to our Revolutionary collection?

 What historical themes does the Age of Revolution include?

-The Age of Revolution focuses on the period 1775 – 1848 and explores themes of:
+The Age of Revolution focuses on the period 1775 – 1848.
+The table shows the range of topics and themes covered:

 What sort of collections items are you looking for?

-A small number of items will be photographed by us in 3D (with your permission!), and used to support 3D printing and other digital making projects.
+A small number of items will be photographed by us in 3D (with the owner’s permission!), and used to support 3D printing and other digital making projects.

 Does the collection item need to have been digitised already?

 Ideally yes.
-But we can also photograph some items (with your permission), including a small number in 3D.
+But we can also photograph some items, including a small number in 3D.

-Will the item be credited to my collection?
+Will the item be credited to the owner’s collection?

 Yes.
 Each item will be carefully credited with the name and geo-location of the collection it belongs to.